Florida Ruffin Ridley: Activism

-With her mother and Maria Louise Baldwin, Ridley co-founded several non-profit organizations.
-They founded the Woman's Era Club (later renamed the New Era Club), an advocacy group for black women, in 1894.
-In 1895 they founded a group that later became the National Association of Colored Women's Clubs.
-Speakers at their first meeting included the abolitionist and religious leader Eliza Ann Gardner, noted African-American scholar Anna J. Cooper, and Ella Smith, the first black woman to receive an M.A. from Wellesley College.
-In 1918, Ridley, Ruffin, and Baldwin founded the League of Women for Community Service.
+The immediate outcome from the conference was the formation of the National Federation of Afro-American Women, for which Ridley was appointed recording secretary.
+They elected Margaret Murray Washington as president.
+The Federation met the next year in Washington, D.C., a week after the Colored Women's League met in the same city.
+The two national groups merged into the National Association of Colored Women, and later appended "Clubs" to the name.

+Ridley was an active suffragist through the Association, along with Ruffin, Sarah Garnet, and Mary Church Terrell.
+She participated in other suffragist groups too, and was active in the Brookline Equal Suffrage Association from 1894 to 1898.

+In 1916, Ridley took a secreterial course at Boston University.
+Afterwards, she worked on World War I supportive efforts.
+She worked at the YWCA Hostess House at Camp Upton.
+From 1917 on, she was executive secretary for the Soldiers Comfort Unit.
+In 1918, Ridley, Ruffin, and Baldwin transformed this into the League of Women for Community Service.
 The League, which still exists today, provided social, educational, and charitable services for the black community.
+Ridley was the executive secretary until 1925.
 In 1923, Ridley conceived and directed an exhibit of "Negro Achievement and Abolition Memorials" at the Boston Public Library on behalf of the League.

-Ridley, who had a special interest in black history, also co-founded the Society for the Collection of Negro Folklore in 1890, and founded the Society of the Descendants of Early New England Negroes in the 1920s.
+Ridley had a special interest in black history, and also co-founded the Society for the Collection of Negro Folklore in 1890.
+This was one of the earliest organizations dedicated to black folklorists.
+She founded the Society of the Descendants of Early New England Negroes in the 1920s.

+Ridley was a member of the board of directors for the Robert Gould Shaw Settlement House from 1919 to 1925.
+In 1929, she was elected to be the Lewis Hayden Memorial Association's secretary.
+She also collaborated with the Urban League.

 Writing career

 As a journalist and essayist, Ridley wrote mainly about black history and race relations in New England.
 She contributed to the Journal of Negro History, The Boston Globe, and other periodicals, and also published a number of short stories.
 She was a member of the Saturday Evening Quill Club, a literary group organized by Boston Post editor and columnist Eugene Gordon in 1925.
 Fellow members included Pauline Hopkins and Dorothy West.
 The Saturday Evening Quill, the group's annual journal, published the work of African-American women writers and artists, including Ridley, Helene Johnson, and Lois Mailou Jones.

-Ridley also edited The Woman's Era, the country's first newspaper published by and for African-American women.
+Ridley edited The Woman's Era, the country's first newspaper published by and for African-American women.
+She also was the first editor of the Social Service News, a journal produced by a collection of Boston social agencies.

+Death

-She died at her daughter's home in Toledo, Ohio, on February 25, 1943.
+Ridley died at her daughter's home in Toledo, Ohio, on February 25, 1943.
+She had two funeral services, one in Toledo and one in Boston at St. Bartholomew Episcopal.
 Her home on Charles Street is a stop on the Boston Women's Heritage Trail.